Disruptive Mood Dysregulation Disorder: The Basics

 DMDD can be treated.
 If you are concerned that your child may have DMDD, talk to your child’s pediatrician or health care provider.

-DMDD is a newly classified disorder, first appearing in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in 2013.
-The DSM is used for the assessment and diagnosis of mental disorders; it does not include specific guidelines for the treatment of any disorder.
+DMDD was added to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) in 2013.
+The DSM is used to assess and diagnose mental disorders.

 What are the signs and symptoms of DMDD?

 Children or adolescents with DMDD experience: